-Open up your Authenticator App again and look for the SparkPost entry.
-You will see a 6-digit number and an expiration timer.
-Type that number into the secondary log in page before the timer in your app expires and you’ll then be logged in to your account – it’s as easy as that!
+Open up your authenticator app and look for the SparkPost entry.
+Enter the 6-digit number into the secondary log in page and you’ll then be logged in to your account.
 This field also accepts backup codes.

 Now you are all set!
 Two-Factor Authentication is now enabled for your account.

 Requiring two-factor authentication enforces that all users on the account (including the admin) set up two-factor authentication before performing sensitive account actions.
 Once set, any users without two-factor authentication enabled will be required to logout and set up two-factor authentication on next login.

 Turning on the Two-factor requirement will disable single sign-on for all users.